shoryasethia/plivo-IITB-22b2725-assignment/README.md

 # PII NER Assignment - Shorya Sethia (22B2725)

-This repository contains a token-level NER model for detecting PII entities in noisy STT transcripts.
+This repository contains my implementation of a token-level NER model for detecting PII entities in noisy STT transcripts.

 **Candidate**: Shorya Sethia
-**College ID**: 22B2725
+**Roll No.**: 22B2725
-**Department**: Engineering Physics

 ---